GoDecola/GoDecola-UI/README.md

 ## Licença
 Este projeto está licenciado sob a [Licença MIT](LICENSE).

-#TOD: Adicionar uma Licença MIT na raiz do projeto
+# TODO: Adicionar uma Licença MIT na raiz do projeto